SEASONAL

 Timing varies by year.
 Forecasts from the Japan Meteorological Corporation become accurate 3–4 weeks before peak.
 The best foliage years tend to have warm late summers followed by a sharp temperature drop in October.

-Best Autumn Foliage Spots
+EIKAN-DO Best Autumn Foliage Spots

 Eikan-do (Zenrin-ji Temple)